hyoo14/nbcait5prj1_sts/README.md

 This indicates that rather than precisely predicting the correct values, it's more important to accurately predict the overall trend, ensuring higher values are indeed higher and lower values are decidedly lower.

+## Team Approach

+### PLM trials

+We have tried BERT, RoBERTa, ELECTRA PLMs with base and large version as a plug-and-play way.
+In this project, ELECTRA PLM shows the best performance among other PLMs.

+### Data Augmentations

+For improving performance, we have tested various data augmentation methods such as swaping sentences, copying sentences.

+### Fine-Tuning Methods

+We have chose multitask learning method which used both binary similarity score and non-binary similarity score.

+### Loss functions

+There are many loss functions that we can use.
+For instance there are SMARTLoss, L1Loss, L2loss, MAE, MSE functions.
+SMARTLoss is operating with regarding the number of embeddings and we thought this loss function would be good for accomplishing good score.
+However, we have failed to apply this function because of short of time.
+We regreted that we didn't spend our time more to apply this.

+### Hyperparameter Tuning

+We did diverse tunings including learning rate(from 0.01 to 0.03), batch size and so on.

 ### Detailed Timeline